SpaceManiac/HamSandwich/docs/libcurl/opts/CURLOPT_SSLCERT_BLOB.md

 # DESCRIPTION

 Pass a pointer to a curl_blob structure, which contains (pointer and size) a client certificate.
-The format must be "P12" on Secure Transport or Schannel.
+The format must be "P12" on Schannel.
 The format must be "P12" or "PEM" on OpenSSL.
 The format must be "DER" or "PEM" on mbedTLS.
 The format must be specified with CURLOPT_SSLCERTTYPE(3).

 If the blob is initialized with the flags member of struct curl_blob set to CURL_BLOB_COPY, the application does not have to keep the buffer around after